stormpath/stormpath-documentation/source/reference.rst

       * - POST /v1/applications
         - Required: ``name``; Optional: ``description``, ``status``
         - ``createDirectory``: either ``true`` or a specified "Directory Name"
         - Creates a new Application resource.
 If ``createDirectory`` is set to ``true``, a new Directory will be automatically created along with the Application.
 The generated Directory's ``name`` will reflect the new Application’s ``name`` as best as is possible, guaranteeing that it is unique compared to any of your existing Directories.
-If you would like a different ``name``, simply put value you would like instead of ``true``.
+If you would like a different ``name``, simply put the value you would like instead of ``true``.

   .. note::